 We all hear people say that our eyes are the windows to our soul and it reflects our emotions and our state of mind.
 However, this will not be true if our eyes are red, swollen, watery, and itchy from an allergic reaction.
 Eye allergies occur when the eyes react to an allergen that causes irritation to the eyes.
 It would then produce a substance called histamine to fight off the allergen.
 This would result in the eyelids and conjunctiva—the mucous membrane that covers the front of the eye and lines the inside of the eyelids— to become red, swollen, and itchy.

-Severe allergic eye symptoms can be very upsetting and can be a common reason for frequent visits to the allergist, ophthalmologist, and even the emergency room.
+Severe eye allergies symptoms can be very upsetting and can be a common reason for frequent visits to the allergist, ophthalmologist, and even the emergency room.
 Eye allergies can pose little threat to eyesight other than temporary blurriness.
 But if your symptoms don’t improve, it is better to call your doctor.

 Like any other allergies, eye allergies start when the immune system identifies an otherwise harmless substance as dangerous.
 This causes our immune system to overreact and produces antibodies that cause an allergic reaction.
 The reaction will then manifest around your eyes.
 Eye allergies are common during summer or spring because these are the seasons that have high pollen counts.
 However, indoor allergens such as dust mites and pet dander can also cause eye allergies all year-round.